plausible/docs/docs/filters-segments.md

 :::note
 Would you like your grouped pages to be permanently displayed in your dashboard?
 You can do so by using [pageview goals](pageview-goals.md).
 :::

+### Filter by subdomain or hostname

+Want to filter your traffic by hostname so you can segment your traffic to a specific subdomain only?
+You can do so by using the "**Filter**" button and choosing the "**Hostname**" entry within menu.
+You can choose to segment by any one specific hostname in the list but you can also group your hostnames using wildcards:

+1. `*.yourdomain.com` will match all subdomains of yourdomain.com but not yourdomain.com itself
+2. `*yourdomain.com` will match subdomains of yourdomain.com and yourdomain.com itself

+Learn more on how Plausible [handles cross-subdomain tracking here](subdomain-hostname-filter.md).